ralphboadi/ralphboadi/README.md

 How I'll use Generative AI:
  -  Use Generative AI to create synthetic time-series data for oil wells, pumps, sensors, pressure, temperature, depth etc
   - Use Generative AI to generate predictive models that mimic real resrvoir or well behavior
-  - Use Generative AI to write and optimize SQL or ETL scripts for complex joins, data cleansing or aggregations
+  - Use Generative AI to write and optimize PostgreSQL or ETL scripts for complex joins, data cleansing or aggregations
   - Use AI to simulate operational changes like shut-ins, flowline leaks, equipment upgrades
   - Use **LLMS** to auto-explain dashboard insights, generate alert messages, or recommend actions